genoo/GenOO/cookbook/01-Introduction.md

-Calculate the transcript expression based only on the exonic regions.
+### Recipe #4 - Calculate the transcript expression based only on the exonic regions.

 ```perl
 use GenOO::RegionCollection::Factory;